Frequently Asked Questions

 - How are prices for generic products set?

-- ‘The selling price of a licensed generic product has freedom of pricing as set out in Scheme M, which is a voluntary agreement between DHSC and the British Generics Manufacturers Association (link to Scheme M).
+- ‘The selling price of a licensed generic product has freedom of pricing as set out in Scheme M, which is a voluntary agreement between DHSC and the British Generics Manufacturers Association.
 If the company is new to generics and wishes to join Scheme M, please have them complete and return the Annex A – Scheme M form.

 Where a NHS prescription is dispensed by a NHS dispensing contractor, the reimbursement price of the dispensed product will be as outlined by Clause 8, Part II of the Drug Tariff.
 The Drug Tariff can be accessed here.‘